bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:04:31

-I mean, it makes sense to think that way from the, in the first version of Bitcoin, right?
-Because before that, you had all these peer-to-peer applications and they were generally very direct, so with Napster and all these things, or Kazaa, I don't know which one, you would connect to other people and you would download things from them.
+I mean, it makes sense to think that way from the, in the first version of Bitcoin, Because before that, you had all these peer-to-peer applications and they were generally very direct, so with Napster and all these things, or Kazaa, I don't know which one, you would connect to other people and you would download things from them.

 And with Bitcoin, you connect to other peers, but nowadays you just connect to random peers.
 But perhaps in the beginning, the idea might've been, okay, you connect to peers you know, and so then you might as well do transactions with them.
 But right now you don't really do transactions with the peers you're directly connected to.
 At least not in Bitcoin on-chain.

 Aaron Van Wirdum: 00:05:05

 Yeah.
 Well, anyway, so that's one way of paying someone to a public key, is you'd connect to their IP address and you'd get their public key.
 The other way is if you mine Bitcoins.
 So if you're a miner, then you're actually sending the block rewards to your public key.
 Is that still the case?
-It used to be the case in the beginning, at least.
+It used to be the case in the beginning.

 Sjors Provoost: 00:05:24